-Conservation Sudbury is in the process of developing a watershed-based Natural Asset Management Strategy.
+Conservation Sudbury has developed a watershed-based Natural Asset Management Strategy.
 The purpose of this strategy is to guide and inform the design and delivery of our various programs and services, ensuring that they respond to watershed issues and needs while also fulfilling our mandated role under the Conservation Authorities Act.

 Why Develop a NAMS?